anoma/namada-indexer/README.md

 # Run the Docker containers in detached mode, starting them in the background without showing logs in the terminal.
 just docker-up-d
 ```

+## REST API
+The API endpoints are described in the `swagger.yml` file located in the project root.
+A hosted HTML version of the API documentation is available at [Namada Interface Indexer REST API](https://anoma.github.io/namada-indexer).

 ## Installation without Docker